truecaller/flutter-sdk/README.md

-# truecaller_sdk
+# Truecaller Flutter SDK

 Flutter plugin that uses [Truecaller's Android SDK](https://docs.truecaller.com/truecaller-sdk/) to provide mobile number verification service to verify Truecaller users.

 This plugin currently supports **only Android** and can be used to verify **only the Truecaller users** at the moment.
-Since these users have already verified mobile number, verification via Truecaller SDK enables you to quickly verify/ signup/login your users, basis their mobile number - without the need of any SMS based OTP, and at the time same capture their mapped user profile.
+Since these users have already verified mobile number, verification via Truecaller SDK enables you to quickly verify/signup/login your users using their mobile number - without the need for SMS based OTP, and at the time same lets you capture their mapped user profile.

 For more details, please refer [here](https://docs.truecaller.com/truecaller-sdk/android/implementing-user-flow-for-your-app)